Adrianoski/TADP/README.md

 </p>

 Each MLP neuron is scored by a hybrid combination of:
-...
-Each MLP neuron is scored by a hybrid combination of:

 - **Mean activation** — frequent-pattern signal
 - **Peak activation** — selective neuron preservation